boostedtechnology/livecoding-django-2/README.md

-# Pet Insurance
+# Pawsitive Assurance

+### Setup

+This sample application was created on a Mac using Python 3.13.2; however, it should work with Python 3.9 and newer.

-To get started on Mac, assuming Python 3.13.2 is already installed:
+To get started on Mac:

 ```bash
 python3 -m venv venv